 On the Fine Art degree at HCA you will be encouraged to develop a personal approach to contemporary Fine Art practice, free from the constraints of a ‘house style’.
-We will support you to experiment across a wide-range of media including: paint, print, drawing, ceramics, textiles, photography, video, digital, sound, performance, sculpture, and installation.
+We will support you to experiment across a wide-range of media including: paint, print, drawing, ceramics, textiles, photography, video, sound, performance, sculpture, and installation.

 HCA students have the creative freedom to explore diverse subjects such as identity, memory, storytelling, place, mark making, or form; you may delve into deeply personal or autobiographical topics, or much broader social, cultural, or political issues.
-You’ll also get involved with exciting collaborative events such as exhibitions, residencies, and site specific responses.
+You’ll also get involved with exciting collaborative events such as exhibitions, residencies, and site-specific responses.

 We offer small group teaching in a thriving studio environment.
 Studying in our specialist arts college will make it easy for you to transgress boundaries and produce interdisciplinary work.

-We will support you to develop the skills and confidence you need to meet the challenges of being a practising artist today.
+We will support you to develop the skills and confidence you need to meet the challenges of being a practicing artist today.
 Through group activity, you will develop a strong foundation in communication and collaboration that will help you have impact in the wider arts world.